 If you’ve ever had a pudding cake you know how moist they are!

-- With the simple addition of some instant pudding mix you can amp up a traditional boxed cake mix into the best chocolate cake cooked in your pressure cooker now.
-One of our favorite easy pudding cake recipes.
+- With the simple addition of some instant pudding mix you can amp up a traditional boxed cake mix into the best chocolate cake.
+Cooked in your pressure cooker it’s one of our favorite easy pudding cake recipes.

-Add some chocolate chips in with that too and it’s over the top.
+Add some chocolate chips into your Instant Pot chocolate pudding cake and it’s over the top.